 What’s up everybody.
 I’m Scott from Stringjoy Guitar Strings, and today we’re talking about stretching guitar strings.
 We’re going to talk about what’s actually happening, whether they actually stretch at all or whether it’s something else.

 If you look around online, and you might see a number of different people claiming that guitar strings don’t actually stretch for one reason or another.
 When they do this they usually are saying that the strings are doing something different than stretching when you do stretch them.
 Most commonly they’re talking about the strings seating itself a little bit better on the guitar.
 What this means is that the tension behind the nut, between the nut and the tuning peg, and the tension behind the bridge, between the bridge and the tailpiece, is evening out a little bit with the tension over the scale length of the guitar.

 Now people that say this aren’t wrong.
 Guitar strings do need to seat properly on a guitar, and that can take a little bit of time once you string them up.
-Depending on the bridge that you have on your guitar, whether it’s a roller or it’s more of a tune-o-matic like this, that can have a different effect on how easily the strings will seat properly between the bridge and the tailpiece, and at the same time, depending on how effectively you have your nut cut for the gage of strings that you’re using, that will play a part as well.
+Depending on the bridge that you use with your electric guitar strings, whether it’s a roller or it’s more of a tune-o-matic like this, that can have a different effect on how easily the strings will seat properly between the bridge and the tailpiece, and at the same time, depending on how effectively you have your nut cut for the gage of strings that you’re using, that will play a part as well.
 If your nut’s a little bit too narrow for the string gage that you’re using, it might take a little bit longer for the strings to sit, just because there’s a little bit more friction occurring there at the nut.

 A lot of times this is what you’ll see when you hear like a string pop into tune when it hasn’t been in tune for a little while, and suddenly there’s a little squeak or something, and its at a different tension, that usually is because your nut isn’t cut correctly, or it just takes a little bit longer to balance out there.